layilin/SP23-33852/_texts/full-text.md

 [^f97n5]: Wife of Thone, an Egyptian king.
 In Homer's *Odyssey*, Polydamna gives Helen nepenthe.

-[^f97n6]: Jove is an alternate name for Jupiter, Roman god of thunder.
-Helen was said to be the most beautiful woman in Ancient Greece.
-Paris abducted her from King Menelaus, thus leading to the siege of Troy.
+[^f97n6]: Helen was said to be the most beautiful woman in ancient Greece.
+Paris abducted her from Menelaus, thus leading to the siege of Troy.

 [^f97n7]: A sail designed so that it does not overfill with wind.